Branching in Omni

 Each time you save a change in the IDE, an entry will be added to the Model history panel.
 Open this panel to view the changes currently on the branch, as well as the before and after (also called a diff) of each change:

-Connection Admin permissions are required to merge branches.
+Connection Admin or Modeler permissions are required to merge branches.

 -

-You'll be prompted to confirm the merge.
-Note: Leaving the Delete branch after merge box checked is recommended.
+You’ll be prompted to confirm the merge.
+Note: If the branch contains modeling changes, you’ll also see a Delete branch after merge box.
+Omni recommends leaving this checked.